1990s post-Soviet aliyah: History

-Following the Six-Day War, many Soviet Jews began applying for exit visas and demonstrating for their right to leave.
+Following the Six-Day War in 1967, many Soviet Jews began applying for exit visas and demonstrating for their right to leave.
 This was accompanied by a worldwide campaign calling on the Soviet government to allow Jews to emigrate.
+The Jewish immigration to Israel was give a special exemption in 1971, leading to the 1970s Soviet Union aliyah.

 Individual citizens of the Soviet Union who wanted to emigrate had to obtain exit visas.
 Many who sought exit visas were denied.
-Those who tried to escape the USSR and did not succeed were branded traitors, fired from their jobs, and became targets of public hatred.
+Those who tried to escape the USSR, and did not succeed, called refuseniks, were often branded traitors, fired from their jobs, and subject to public harassment.
 Those who received exit visas lost their Soviet citizenship and had to pay an exit tax.
 Under the Communist regime, real estate assets such as apartments usually belonged to the state, and emigrants had to cede those assets in the majority of cases.
 After the fall of the Soviet Union and the establishment of capitalism in Russia and other former Soviet republics, those laws were canceled.
 On July 1, 1991, a change in Soviet law came into effect under which emigrants would no longer have to forfeit their Soviet citizenship.
 From then, emigrants who left the Soviet Union and its successor states after the fall of the Soviet Union were able to keep their assets, and those from successor states which allowed dual citizenship were able to retain their citizenship.

 In response to growing international pressure, the Soviets began allowing Jews to emigrate in limited numbers annually starting in 1968, officially for "family reunification".
 Initially, most went to Israel, but after 1976, the majority began immigrating to the United States, which had a policy of treating Soviet Jews as refugees under the Jackson-Vanik amendment.
 In total, some 291,000 Soviet Jews were granted exit visas between 1970 and 1988, of whom 165,000 immigrated to Israel and 126,000 to the United States.